 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Tacoma transfer station to maximize recovery — contractors on active jobs often set up commercial recurring hauling agreements to keep sites clear.
-Please review EPA construction debris recycling guidance for additional information on material streams.
+Construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads are sorted at the Tacoma transfer station to maximize recovery—a standard practice for us.
+Contractors often utilize commercial recurring hauling agreements for efficiency, while we suggest following EPA construction debris recycling guidance for your project requirements.

 • Framing lumber and offcuts